kyutechNM/food-functionalities-and-mechanisms-of-action/README.md

 #You can run the proposed method on jupyter notebook with the following procedures:

-#Aggregate component compound-protein interactions inferred by logistic regression analysis into food-target protein influence relationships.
+#Aggregate component compound-protein interactions inferred by logistic regression analysis into food-target protein influential relationships.

 - Run: food_protein.ipynb
 - Input: